cathysnider/cathysnider.github.io/lando.md

    `git clone https://github.com/CuBoulder/express_mono.git express`

 1. **Initialize Lando in project folder**<br />
+   You must initialize Lando before you can go further, since Lando spins up the database that our site will be using.
 Go back to root of mySiteName folder <br />
    `cd ../`

    and initialize it for Lando: